-If you are already familiar with the basic AIM system but would like to see a more detailed analysis, go to this page: Sensitivity Analysis.
+- If you are already familiar with the basic AIM system but would like to see a more detailed analysis, go to this article: Sensitivity Analysis.

-If you want to see how to use the AIM system in a multi-ETF portfolio go to this page: Multi-ETF Analysis.
+- If you want to see how to use the AIM system in a multi-ETF portfolio, go to this article: Multi-ETF Analysis.